-As Iron Fist season 2 has now released on Netflix, that means you now have 10 individual Netflix Marvel shows that all exist in a shared world meaning you’ll have to watch in order to understand fully the context of what’s happening.
+As Daredevil season 3 has now released on Netflix, that means you now have 11 individual Netflix Marvel shows that all exist in a shared world meaning you’ll have to watch in order to understand fully the context of what’s happening.
 Never fear, as we’re here to tell you what order should you watch the Marvel Netflix Series.

-With the unprecedented success of the Marvel Cinematic Universe, it was only a matter of time before the lesser known superhero’s out of Marvel’s ginormous catalog would be brought to the small screen and on April 10th, 2015 Netflix released Daredevil, 4 years and a total of 10 seasons later (so far, there is a lot more to come!)
-Marvel and Netflix have continued to entertain us.
+With the unprecedented success of the Marvel Cinematic Universe, it was only a matter of time before the lesser known superhero’s out of Marvel’s ginormous catalog would be brought to the small screen and on April 10th, 2015 Netflix released Daredevil, 4 years and a total of 11 seasons later Marvel and Netflix have continued to entertain us.
 So for those that are new to the Marvel TV-verse, we present to you the current timeline and order you’ll be wanting to watch the seasons.

 Before we get into the meat of the timeline, don’t forget we also cover all the Marvel Netflix series scheduled to release in the future too!

 |Luke Cage||Season 1|